towercomputers/toweros/docs/src/installation.md

 ## Host Upgrades

-The hosts are automatically upgraded at the end of the Thin Client upgrade.
+The hosts are automatically upgraded at the end of the thin client upgrade.
 You can also manually upgrade them with:

 ```
 [thinclient]$ tower upgrade --hosts